creative-mobile/CME.Documentation/docs/user_guide/getting_started.md

 # Getting Started with CME CloudPurchase

-Installing **CME CloudPurchase** is pretty straightforward and consists of the following steps:
+Installing **CME CloudPurchase** is pretty simple and consists of the following steps:

 1. Install the plug-in from the [Unity Asset Store](https://assetstore.unity.com/preview/224332/710152).
 2. Get the [AWS Credentials](#aws-credentials).